dustinpfister/blog_posts/_posts/threejs-basic-material.md

 <!-- more -->

-## 1 - What to know before reading up more on the Basic Material
+## What to know before reading up more on the Basic Material

 This is a post on the basic material used in three.js, one of several options when it comes to skinning a mesh object.
 If you are new to three.js, you might want to start with my [getting started post](/2018/04/04/threejs-getting-started/) on three.js.
 I will not be getting into detail with the very basic of three.js here, however of course I will be keeping many of these examples fairly simple.
 There are still a few things that you should maybe know before continuing to read this post on the basic material along so in this section I will be just outlining some of these things.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/2SaiqtO_yQA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### 1.1 - Version Numbers are impotent with three.js

-When I first wrote this post I was using version r91 of three.js and the last time I came around to do some serious editing I was using r127 of three.js.
-Sense then not much has changed when it comes to using the basic material, at least as far as I can tell.
-Still code breaking changes are introduced all the time into three.js so always be mindful of the versions of three.js that where used when looking at three.js examples on the open web.

-### 1.2 - Be aware of what the full options are with materials
+### Be aware of what the full options are with materials

 You might also want to check out my post on [three.js materials](/2018/04/30/threejs-materials/) in general for more posts on the various material options in threejs.
 The basic material is fine when I just want to skin a geometry with a texture, but not do anything to far beyond that.
 There are a whole lot of other materials that might be a better choice for other situations though, for example the depth material might be a good choice when it comes to figuring out what the values should be for the near and far values of a camera.

-### 1.3 - Learn a thing or two about canvas elements, or figure out the texture loader
+### Learn a thing or two about canvas elements, or figure out the texture loader

 If you like javaScript as much as I do, but have not got into canvas elements and the 2d drawing context just yet it might be time to look into how to do at least a little drawing with canvas elements and some javaScript code.
 The reason why I say that is because when working with the basic material the only way to make sure that the result is not just one solid blob of color is to add some texture to the basic material.
 This can be done by adding at least a basic color map to the material, and in order to do that a texture is needed.
 There is the texture loader of three.js that can be used to load some textures in the form of external image files, but what is cool about canvas is that it is a way to create textures with just javaScript code.

+### Version Numbers are impotent with three.js

+When I first wrote this post I was using version r91 of three.js and the last time I came around to do some serious editing I was using r127 of three.js.
+Sense then not much has changed when it comes to using the basic material, at least as far as I can tell.
+Still code breaking changes are introduced all the time into three.js so always be mindful of the versions of three.js that where used when looking at three.js examples on the open web.

-## 2 - Basic example of the basic material
+## 1 - Basic example of the basic material

 The Basic material is the default material used for a mesh so if I just directly add a Mesh to a scene without giving a material, the  mesh will used the basic material with a random color for the color property of the basic material instance.